 The Dendrobium canaliculatum is one of the more striking species within the large Dendrobium genus.
-This compact orchid immediately attracts attention with its narrow, furrowed leaves and playfully shaped stems.
-But it is mainly the flowers that make this species special: clusters of small, star-shaped flowers with an exotic touch, often in shades of cream, yellow, brown or purple.
-This is an orchid for the true lover, who loves plants with character and a natural look.
+This compact orchid immediately catches the eye with its narrow, grooved leaves and playfully shaped stems.
+But it is the flowers that make this species truly special: clusters of small, star-shaped blooms with an exotic touch, often in shades of cream, yellow, brown, or purple.
+This is an orchid for the true enthusiast who loves plants with character and a natural look.

 Origin

-Dendrobium canaliculatum is native to northern Australia and New Guinea.
-There it grows as an epiphyte on trees in warm, dry forests, often exposed to high sunlight and periodic drought.
+Dendrobium canaliculatum is native to Northern Australia and New Guinea.
+There, it grows as an epiphyte on trees in warm, dry forests, often exposed to plenty of sunlight and periodic drought.
 This origin strongly determines how best to care for it.

 Characteristics

-This orchid has an erratic growth habit, with slender, often gnarled stems (also called "pseudobulbs") covered with narrow, trench-like leaves.
-The plant remains fairly compact, but its structure and blooms give it a wild, almost shaggy appearance.
-The flowers usually appear in spring and are often several at a time on a short stem.
+This orchid has an irregular growth habit, with slender, often gnarled stems (also called “pseudobulbs”) covered with narrow, channel-shaped leaves.
+The plant remains fairly compact, but its structure and blooms give it a wild, almost rugged appearance.
+The flowers usually appear in the spring and often bloom in clusters on a short stem.

 Care